A1337CBS/Jpeg-Carver/README.md

 ## For developers

 Read JPEG compression specification by the International Telecommunication Union (ITU) as Recommendation T.81

 https://www.w3.org/Graphics/JPEG/itu-t81.pdf

+# Developers
+- Ahmed Aziz             <br />

+# Credits
+Credits go to the original authors of JpgScraper, original paper mentioned in citation.

 ## Citation
 * Please cite to following papers if you use this tool for academic purpose;